linhduongtuan/personal_web_astro/README.md

 | `pnpm new-post <filename>`          | Create a new post                                |
 | `pnpm astro ...`                    | Run CLI commands like `astro add`, `astro check` |
 | `pnpm astro --help`                 | Get help using the Astro CLI                     |

+## How to Deploy Your Code on Vercel:
+- **Step 1.
+Create a Vercel Account:** Head over to the Vercel website (https://vercel.com/) and sign up for a free account

+- **Step 2.
+Clone the Repository (Optional):** If you want to customize the code before deploying, clone this repository to your local machine using Git.
+You can find instructions on cloning repositories online or in the Git documentation.

+- **Step 3.
+Deploy Your Project:**

+- Step 3.1.
+Vercel offers two ways to deploy your code:

+   Direct Deployment (Recommended):

+   Open a terminal in your project directory (if you cloned the repository).

+   Run the command `vercel --prod` to initiate deployment.

+   This will guide you through linking your Vercel account and automatically deploying your project.

+   Deployment through Vercel Interface:

+- Step 3.2.
+If you prefer a web interface, navigate to your Vercel dashboard after linking your account:

+   Click "Import Project" and select your preferred method (e.g., GitHub, GitLab, etc.) to connect the repository containing your code

+   Follow the on-screen instructions to complete the deployment process.

+- **Step 4.
+Access Your Deployed Project:** Once the deployment is successful, Vercel will provide you with a unique URL where you can access your live website.

+- **You also deploy it to other Platforms following [this official documents here](https://docs.astro.build/en/guides/deploy/)**

+Enjoy!